 - 1. This policy applies to anyone engaged in systematic research activities that are intended to produce generalizable or transferable results (typically indicated by the intent to disseminate results), including all faculty, staff, and students affiliated with the institution.
 This policy is not intended to apply to student class projects that are not designed for public dissemination, but it does apply to all culminating student research projects such as theses and dissertations. - 2.
 When federal funding or an application for funding is involved, notification of the sponsor may be required, such as when a research misconduct allegation moves beyond an inquiry into a formal investigation by the institution, or in special circumstances at any point following an allegation. - 3.
 Research misconduct means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretations or judgments of data.
-Research misconduct is committed intentionally, or knowingly, or recklessly and represents a flagrant disregard of commonly accepted research or ethical practices.
+Research misconduct is committed intentionally, or knowingly, or recklessly and represents an intentional or knowing act of deception or a flagrant disregard of commonly accepted research or ethical practices.
 Honest error does not include ignorance of standards for systematic patterns of misconduct when someone should, by virtue of their training and position, be aware.
-Examples of research misconduct include, but are not limited to: - 1.
+Examples of research misconduct include, but are not limited to: The kinds of research misconduct listed below are the most common, but are not necessarily exhaustive. - 1.
 Fabrication - Fabrication is making up of data or results and/or recording or reporting them. - 2.
 Falsification - Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record. - 3.
 Plagiarism - Plagiarism is intentionally or knowingly representing the works of another as one's own.
 Plagiarism includes both the theft or misappropriation of intellectual property and the substantial unattributed textual copying of another's work.
 The theft or misappropriation of intellectual property includes the unauthorized use of ideas or unique methods obtained by a privileged communication, such as a grant, manuscript review or intellectual property disclosure.
 Substantial unattributed textual copying of another's work means the unattributed verbatim or nearly verbatim copying of sentences and paragraphs, which materially mislead an ordinary reader regarding the contributions of the author. - 4.
 Actions to "hide" academic dishonesty, such as removing or destroying records relevant to an investigation in a manner at odds with documentation retention guidelines defined by the IRB, funding organization or other contractual party. - 4.
-All employees or individuals associated with the University of Northern Iowa should report observed, suspected, or apparent research misconduct to the Research Integrity Officer (see https://rsp.uni.edu/research-misconduct).
+All employees or individuals associated with the University of Northern Iowa shouldmust report observed, suspected, or apparent research misconduct to the Research Integrity Officer (see https://rsp.uni.edu/research-misconduct).
 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may call the Research Integrity Officer to discuss the suspected misconduct informally.